 This workout requires a resistance band.
 For each of the following exercises, perform 12 reps.
 Once you have gone through the entire routine, start at the top and go again.
 Three times through will provide optimal results—but two will give you the tightness you are looking for if you add this to your workout routine two to three times a week.

 When you finish the entire sequence, begin at the top and repeat a second and maybe even third time!
-Don’t forget to stretch out those glutes afterwards.
-They just might be feeling it tomorrow!
-And if you liked this workout, be sure to check out a whole slew of workout videos at gethealthyutv.com.
+Don’t forget to stretch out those glutes afterwards—they just might be feeling it tomorrow!
+Watch the video below or see the full descriptions beneath it if these moves are new to you.

 Resistance Band Tick Tock